Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons

-Dedicated theoretical studies including semi-analytical modeling and simulations, aiming at explaining the `bulge-halo conspiracy', have converged on a scenario in which ETGs form in a two-stage fashion: dissipative gas cooling first triggers active star formation and dark matter halo contraction which steepens the density profile, then non-dissipative mergers and accretion follow and make the density profile shallower~\citep{2007ApJ...658..710N,2009ApJ...703.1531N,2009ApJ...706L..86N,2009ApJ...691.1168H,2009ApJS..182..216K,2012ApJ...754..115J,2013MNRAS.433.3297D,2013ApJ...766...71R,2015MNRAS.449...49R}.
+Dedicated theoretical studies including semi-analytical modeling and simulations, aiming at explaining the `bulge-halo conspiracy', have converged on a scenario in which ETGs form in a two-stage fashion: dissipative gas cooling first triggers active star formation and dark matter halo contraction which steepens the density profile, then non-dissipative mergers and accretion follow and make the density profile shallower~\citep{2007ApJ...658..710N,2009ApJ...703.1531N,2009ApJ...706L..86N,2009ApJ...691.1168H,2009ApJS..182..216K,2012ApJ...754..115J,2013MNRAS.433.3297D,2013ApJ...766...71R,2016MNRAS.458.2371R}.
 This is in line with the constraints from the more profound ETG scaling laws, such as the fundamental plane relations~\citep{1987nngp.proc..175F,1996MNRAS.280..167J,2006MNRAS.366.1126C,2006ApJ...641...21R} and the $M_{\mathrm{BH}}-\sigma_{\mathrm{v}}$ relation~\citep{2001ApJ...552L..13C,2003ApJ...596..903P,2006ApJ...641...90R,2008ApJ...680..143G,2013ApJ...764..184M}, which also indicate the important role of dissipative processes.
-Although ETG evolution is dominated by `dry' mergers, \citet{2014ApJ...786...89S} claimed dissipative `wet' mergers are indispensable in addition to `dry' mergers during the formation of ETGs in order to establish the observed redshift evolution of the ETG density profile.
+Although ETG evolution is dominated by `dry' mergers in the latter phase of the `two-phase' scenario~\citep{2012ApJ...754..115J,2013ApJ...766...71R,2016MNRAS.458.2371R,2017MNRAS.464.3742R}, \citet{2014ApJ...786...89S} claimed dissipative `wet' mergers are indispensable in addition to `dry' mergers during the formation of ETGs in order to establish the observed redshift evolution of the ETG density profile.
+AGN feedback is also found to evolve the total and dark matter density profile of ETGs shallower with time through zoom-in and cosmological simulations~\citep {2013MNRAS.433.3297D,2017MNRAS.472.2153P,2019MNRAS.483.4615P}.
 These efforts were crucial steps towards a self-consistent ETG formation and evolution scenario, bridging the gap between theoretical assumptions and observational uncertainties.